Parrottrek Journal 2007

 Madison's favorite time was eating the cake.
 Yesterday, Madison and I were

-able to hang out most of the afternoon while Madison's mommy, Sharon ran
+able to hang out most of the afternoon while Madison's mommy, Sharon, ran

-and then stuffed the goody bags for all the guests of the party including fun zoo masks for the little kids and animal shaped bookmarks for the bigger ones.
-I'm
+Once Sharon got home, she and I stuffed the goody bags for all the guests of the party including fun zoo masks for the little kids and animal shaped bookmarks

-not sure who had more fun on the train, or exploring the entire zoo for that matter, all the little kids or their parents.
-When we passed the lion he was regally
+for the bigger ones.
+At the Zoo, I'm not sure who had more fun on the train ride or exploring, the little kids or the adults.
+When the train passed the lion he was

 Dolphins playing in the waves